-From a trade mark to a change mark
+From a Trademark to a Change Mark

-The Cannes Lions Festival, most important advertising festival in the world is preparing for the great challenges of 2020, including a critical analysis of the ‘purposing‘ that has become one of the many marketing activities for many brands to respond to the relentless demand from consumers of taking responsibility for major environmental and social problems.
-Thus the Ascential press office announces that in the 2010 edition “the world’s largest brands and agencies will discuss how they deal with global critical issues, from climate change to inequality” and call the topic “Post-Purpose”: after the post-modern ‘post-human’ and ‘post-truth’ also ‘purpose’ is outdated.
+The Cannes Lions Festival, the most important advertising festival in the world, Cannes Lions announces on March 18, 2020 that the annual Festival of Creativity will not take place in June as previous planned, due to coronavirus emergency.
+They are for sure preparing for the great challenges of 2020, including a critical analysis of the “purposing” that has become one of the many marketing activities for many brands to respond to the relentless demand from consumers of taking responsibility for major environmental and social problems.
+Thus the Ascential press office announced that in the 2010 edition, “The world’s largest brands and agencies will discuss how they deal with global critical issues, from climate change to inequality” and called the topic “post-purpose” (inspired by the terms post-modern, post-human, and post-truth) rather than use the outdate word purpose.
 Results count.
-Yes, because if it is not yet clear, there is a difference between purpose campaigns and business with purpose : “Purpose brands do not campaign, they create movement” said Valerie Hernando Press (Chief Marketing Officier at Danone ) at the last edition of the Cannes Lions presenting the projects carried out by Danone within the ‘One planet one Health’ program.

 The concept is quite simple.
-‘Brand activism’ can be defined as participatory activation of corporations in social action.
+“Brand activism” can be defined as participatory activation of corporations in social action.
 But its realization is not obvious.
-An epochal change should be foreseen which, if fully realized, would describe a new role of ‘legal persons’, subjects who, in addition to having the same rights, would also potentially have the same conscience as ‘natural persons’ .
-And therefore the same possibility of being the engine of action.
-Activism according to the Cambridge Dictionary, means
+An epochal change should be foreseen which, if fully realized, would describe a new role of “legal persons,” subjects who, in addition to having the same rights, would also potentially have the same conscience as “natural persons” and therefore the same possibility of being the engine of action.

 In short, we return to the results.
 Or rather we start from the results.
 And it is a great revolution that could be carried out before our eyes.
-Raj Patel in his ‘The value of nothing‘ to allow sustainable policies to take off called for juridical (or ‘artificial’) people– public and private– to be rethought.
-“But the losses caused by the abandonment of old habits will be more than offset by the new ones”
+Raj Patel in his book The Value of Nothing called for juridical (or “artificial”) people––public and private––to be rethought to allow sustainable policies to take off.
+“But the losses caused by the abandonment of old habits,” Patel explains, “will be more than offset by the new ones”